Perlis: History

-In 1842, the Sultan finally agreed to accept Siamese terms and was restored to his throne of Kedah.
-However, Siam separated Perlis into a separate principality directly vassal to Bangkok.
+In 1842, the Sultan agreed to accept Siamese terms and was restored to the throne of Kedah.
+However, Siam separated Perlis into a separate principality which was a direct vassal of Bangkok.
 The Siamese made Raja Long Krok as the Governor of Siam in Perlis while Syed (or Sayyid) Hussain Jamalullail as deputy governor.
-Finally, on 20 May 1843, the Siamese made Sayyid Hussain Jamalulail, the paternal grandson of a Hadhrami Arab Sayyid immigrant and maternal grandson of the Sultan of Kedah, became the first Raja of Perlis.
-This made Perlis as a sovereign state.
+On 20 May 1843, the Siamese made Sayyid Hussain Jamalulail, the paternal grandson of a Hadhrami Arab Sayyid immigrant and maternal grandson of the Sultan of Kedah, the first Raja of Perlis which made Perlis a sovereign state.
 His descendants still rule Perlis, but as rajas, instead of as sultans.

-In 1897, Kedah led by its Prime Minister, Wan Mat Saman started effort to end the sovereignty of Perlis as what had become to the Kingdom of Kubang Pasu, which was returned to Kedah crown.
-After several tense occasions and disputes, Siamese King Chulalongkorn sided with Perlis.
+In 1897, Kedah led by its prime minister, Wan Mat Saman began efforts to end the sovereignty of Perlis (similar to the Kingdom of Kubang Pasu which was absorbed into Kedah).
+After several tense occasions and disputes, the Siamese king Chulalongkorn sided with Perlis.
 Perlis also had several disputes with the state of Setul before the 1900s.

-As with Kedah, the Anglo-Siamese Treaty of 1909 forced Siam to relinquish its southern Malay vassal states of Kelantan, Trengganu, and Monthon Syburi (comprising Kedah, Perlis, and Satun (which remained with Thailand)) to Great Britain.
-The British installed a Resident in the Perlis Royal capital of Arau.
+As with Kedah, the Anglo-Siamese Treaty of 1909 forced Siam to relinquish its southern Malay vassal states of Kelantan, Trengganu, and Monthon Syburi (comprising Kedah, Perlis, and Satun (but Satun remained with Thailand)) to Great Britain.
+The British installed a Resident in the Perlis royal capital of Arau.
 Perlis was returned to Siam in World War II as a reward for Siam's alliance with Japan, but this brief annexation ended with the Japanese surrender.
 After World War II, Perlis returned to British rule until it became part of the Malayan Union, then the Federation of Malaya in 1957, and lastly, Malaysia in 1963.

-Since 2000, the Raja or hereditary monarch has been Tuanku Syed Sirajuddin.
-He was the Yang di-Pertuan Agong of Malaysia from 13 December 2001 to 12 December 2006.
+Since 2000, the raja has been Sirajuddin.
+He was the Yang di-Pertuan Agong (King of Malaysia) from 13 December 2001 to 12 December 2006.
 Tuanku Syed Faizuddin Putra was the Regent of Perlis during the five-year period when Tuanku Syed Sirajuddin was Yang di-Pertuan Agong.
-The Chief Executive or Menteri Besar is currently Azlan Man of Barisan Nasional.
+The Chief Executive or Menteri Besar is currently Mohd Shukri Ramli of the Perikatan Nasional.

-The Coat of Arms of Perlis consists of a sturdy green wreath of padi, indicating the wealth of the kingdom and the chief economic activity of the people.

-The shield in the centre represents the pride of the people.
-Inside the shield is a ring of golden rice surrounding the name "Perlis" written in the Jawi script.